ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 --------------------------------------------------------------

-Surfaces are considered non-vegetated for the surface flux calculations if leaf plus stem area index :math:`L+S<0.05` (section 2.1.4).
+Surfaces are considered non-vegetated for the surface flux calculations if leaf plus stem area index :math:`L+S<0.05` (section :numref:`Phenology and vegetation burial by snow`).
 By definition, this includes bare soil, wetlands, and glaciers.
-The solution for lakes is described in Chapter 9.
-For these surfaces, the surface may be exposed to the atmosphere, snow covered, and/or surface water covered, so that the sensible heat flux :math:`H_{g}`  (W m\ :sup:`-2`) is, with reference to Figure 5.1,
+The solution for lakes is described in Chapter :numref:`rst_Lake Model`.
+For these surfaces, the surface may be exposed to the atmosphere, snow covered, and/or surface water covered, so that the sensible heat flux :math:`H_{g}`  (W m\ :sup:`-2`) is, with reference to :numref:`Figure Schematic diagram of sensible heat fluxes`,

 .. math::
    :label: ZEqnNum726771